Practical DDD in Golang: Module

 from the headaches of complex code refactoring.
 You may have also noticed some folders (or packages) within the

-.
+domain layer, such as model and service.
 I include them on occasion to keep my packages as straightforward

 as possible.